ankitt8/blog/irctc-fill-passenger-details.md

 To automate this process, I wrote simple JavaScript code:

 1. Accepts an array of passenger details.
-2. Automatically sets default values for fileds which we want to be default values like Nationality we want always to be IN
+2. Automatically sets default values for fields which we want to be default values like Nationality we want always to be IN

 ### Passenger Details Code